snoyberg/posa-chapter/warp.md

 ### Timers for connections

-To prevent slowloris attacks, a dedicated user thread kills a user thread, which communicates with a client, if the client does not send a significant amount of data for a specified period (30 seconds by default).
+To prevent slowloris attacks,
+communication with a client should be canceled if the client does not send a significant amount of data for a certain period.

-TBD: System.Timeout
+Haskell provides a standard function called `timeout` whose type is as follows:

+    Int -> IO a -> IO (Maybe a)

+The first argument is time to timeout in microsecond.
+The second argument is an action which handles input/output (IO).
+This function returns a value of `Maybe a` in the IO context.
+`Maybe` is defined as follows:

+    data Maybe a = Nothing | Just a

+`Nothing` means an error (without reason information) and `Just` encloses a successful value `a`.
+So, `timeout` returns `Nothing` if an action is completed in a specified time.
+Otherwise, a successful value is returned wrapped with `Just`.
+`timeout` eloquently shows how high Haskell's composability is.

+Unfortunately,
+`timeout` spawns a user thread to handle timeout.
+To implement high-performance servers, we need to avoid to create a user thread for timeout for each connection.

+So, we implement a timeout system which uses only one user thread to handle timeout of all connections.
-The heart of Warp's timeout system is the following two points:
+Its heart is the following two points:

 - Double `IORef`s
 - Safe swap and merge algorithm